slmhastings/Penny-Blog/src/pages/blog/2017-01-04-just-in-small-batch-of-jamaican-blue-mountain-in-store-next-week.md

   - money
   - benefits
 ---
-Yay!
-You got a job offer!
-Look at you go, girl!

-Time to celebrate! – Wait.
-What are all of these words?
-And what do they mean?

-If you had to cut your living room dance party short to look up job offer definitions online, look no further.
+#### If you had to cut your living room dance party short to look up job offer definitions online, look no further.

-At Penny, we’re all about making complicated lingo… Un-complicated.
+#### At Penny, we’re all about making complicated lingo… Un-complicated.

-Your job offer is like a formal handshake, on paper.
+#### Your job offer is like a formal handshake, on paper.
 It outlines important benefits and details about your new job like your vacation time (gotta love this!) and opportunities for a “company match” from your employer (AKA free money!
 We cover this in more detail below).

 Plus, we tell you which areas you might want to consider negotiating before you sign off.
 Whoever said women can’t negotiate better job benefits? \*wink\*